Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 ## 4) Data preprocessing
-after the data set is cleaned, I performed several preprocessing steps, including:
+after cleaning, next step will be data preprocessing which include:

-Standardizing text formats by converting all text to lowercase for consistency.
+- Standardizing text formats by converting all text to lowercase for consistency.
-Punctuation and Special Character Removal: Cleaning text by eliminating unnecessary symbols.
+- Punctuation and Special Character Removal: Cleaning text by eliminating unnecessary symbols.
-Tokenization: Splitting customer reviews into individual words.
+- Tokenization: Splitting customer reviews into individual words.
-Stopword Removal: Removing common words that do not provide meaningful insights.
+- Stopword Removal: Removing common words that do not provide meaningful insights.
-Lemmatization: Converting words to their root form for consistency.
+- Lemmatization: Converting words to their root form for consistency.

 This step was crucial for optimizing the data for sentiment analysis and predictive modeling using machine learning techniques.